lenasolarova/git-practical/03-merging.md

 ![Before creating a merge commit](./img/basic-merging-before.png)

-While on the master branch, we can now merge the changes from the 'favourite-show' branch as follows:
+While on the main branch, we can now merge the changes from the 'favourite-show' branch as follows:

 ``` bash